Éamon de Valera: President of the Republic

+Ireland's right to choose for herself the path she shall take to realise her own destiny must be accepted as indefeasible.
+It is a right that has been maintained through centuries of oppression and at the cost of unparalleled sacrifice and untold suffering, and it will not be surrendered.
+We cannot propose to abrogate it, nor can Britain or any foreign state or group of states legitimately claim to interfere with its exercise in order to serve their own special interests.

+Having been declared now as the Irish equivalent of King George V, he argued that as Irish head of state, in the absence of the British head of state from the negotiations, he too should not attend the peace conference called the Treaty Negotiations (October–December 1921) at which British and Irish government leaders agreed to the effective independence of twenty-six of Ireland's thirty-two counties as the Irish Free State, with Northern Ireland choosing to remain under British sovereignty.
+It is generally agreed by historians that whatever his motives, it was a mistake for de Valera not to have travelled to London.

 Having effected these changes, the Irish Boundary Commission met in 1922-25 to redraw the Irish border.
 Nationalists expected its report to recommend that largely nationalist areas of Northern Ireland (South Armagh, South Down, Derry City and the Counties Tyrone and Fermanagh) become part of the Free State, and many hoped this would make Northern Ireland so small it would not be economically viable.
 A Council of Ireland was also provided in the Treaty as a model for an eventual all-Irish parliament.
 Hence neither the pro- nor anti-Treaty sides made many complaints about partition in the Treaty Debates.